Ahmaad Galloway: College career

-Professional
+Professional career

 In the spring of 2003, Galloway was drafted in the seventh round by the Denver Broncos.
 However, Galloway was forced to sit out during the 2003 season due to the injury he suffered his senior year at the University of Alabama.
 Very aware of Galloway's enormous potential, Denver labeled him as their "future".
 Upon reaching full recovery, Ahmaad was sent to the Scottish Claymores, Denver's NFL Europe affiliate.
 As the Claymore's feature back, Galloway achieved great recognition for his accomplishments during the NFL Europe season.
 The above-mentioned title was soon short lived, as he was traded to the San Diego Chargers after the 2003 season.
 Before arriving in San Diego, Galloway spent time with the Frankfurt Galaxy of NFL Europe.
 At the completion of the 2004 season, Ahmaad Galloway was released from the San Diego Chargers.

+Coaching career

 In 2010, he accepted a position as Assistant Coach at Oak Mountain High School (Div 6A).
 He was hired by head Coach Jeff Harris.
 In 2011, he was hired as Assistant Coach at Thompson High School by Coach Caleb Ross (Div 6A).